lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_003_top_level_definitions/README.md

 ## Steps

-- Find any package objects available in the existing project.
+- Find any package objects available in the existing project

-- Create a new source file inside the same package using any meaningful name.
+- Create a new source file inside the same package using any meaningful name

-- Copy the contents of the `package object` to the newly created source file.
+- Copy the contents of the `package object` to the newly created source file

-- Remove the package object.
+- Remove the package object

+- Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass

-- Verify that the application compiles and runs correctly
+- Verify that the application runs correctly